11.6 Career Ladder After Texas CNA

 Build the Next Step From Strong CNA Practice

-A Texas CNA credential can be the first healthcare credential for many people.
-Some CNAs remain in direct care and become highly skilled long-term care aides.
-Others use the role as a foundation for medication aide training, vocational nursing, registered nursing, therapy support, home health, hospice, memory care, hospital patient care, staffing coordination, or leadership support.
-The credential opens a doorway, but each next role has its own requirements.
+A Texas CNA credential is often a person's first health-care credential.
+Some CNAs stay in direct care and become highly skilled long-term-care aides.
+Others use the role as a foundation for medication-aide training, vocational or registered nursing, therapy support, home health, hospice, memory care, hospital patient care, staffing coordination, or charge-aide leadership.
+The credential opens a doorway, but each next role carries its own requirements — the CNA certificate does not silently expand into them.

 Career Ladder Map